JalexSocial/SpiceDb/README.md

 **Returns**

 - A task representing the asynchronous operation, with a list of string indicating the permissions for the specified resource.

+### ReadSchema

+Reads the current schema in use by the SpiceDB.

+**Returns**

+- A `string` representing the current schema as defined in the SpiceDB.

+### ImportSchemaFromFileAsync

+Imports a schema into SpiceDB from a specified file.

+**Parameters**

+- `filePath` - The path to the file containing the schema to import.

+**Returns**

+- A task representing the asynchronous operation of importing the schema.

+### ImportSchemaFromStringAsync

+Imports a schema into SpiceDB from a provided string.

+**Parameters**

+- `schema` - The schema to import, provided as a string.

+**Returns**

+- A task representing the asynchronous operation of importing the schema.

+### ImportRelationshipsFromFileAsync

+Imports relationships into SpiceDB from a specified file.

+**Parameters**

+- `filePath` - The path to the file containing the relationships to import.

+**Returns**

+- A task representing the asynchronous operation, with a `ZedToken?` indicating the version of the data after the import operation.

+### ImportRelationshipsAsync

+Imports relationships into SpiceDB from a provided string.

+**Parameters**

+- `content` - The relationships to import, provided as a string.

+**Returns**

+- A task representing the asynchronous operation, with a `ZedToken?` indicating the version of the data after the import operation.

+### CheckBulkPermissionAsync (IEnumerable<string> permissions)

+Checks multiple permissions in bulk for a specified list of permission identifiers.

+**Parameters**

+- `permissions` - An enumerable of permission identifiers to check.

+**Returns**

+- A task representing the asynchronous operation, with a `CheckBulkPermissionsResponse?` indicating the results of the bulk permission checks.

+### CheckBulkPermissionAsync (IEnumerable<Permission> permissions)

+Checks multiple permissions in bulk for a specified list of `Permission` objects.

+**Parameters**

+- `permissions` - An enumerable of `Permission` objects to check.

+**Returns**

+- A task representing the asynchronous operation, with a `CheckBulkPermissionsResponse?` indicating the results of the bulk permission checks.

+### CheckBulkPermissionAsync (IEnumerable<CheckBulkPermissionsRequestItem> items)

+Checks multiple permissions in bulk for a specified list of `CheckBulkPermissionsRequestItem` objects.

+**Parameters**

+- `items` - An enumerable of `CheckBulkPermissionsRequestItem` objects to check.

+**Returns**

+- A task representing the asynchronous operation, with a `CheckBulkPermissionsResponse?` indicating the results of the bulk permission checks.